 I thought I was fascinated with money, but I was more fascinated with what it could buy.
 This was my life on repeat until my junior year in high school.

-I learned my Dad received orders to relocate to Germany, and I had no interest in going.
-I have always been an independent thinker and didn’t have issues working.
+I learned my Dad received orders to relocate to Germany and I had no interest in going.
+I have always been an independent thinker and didn’t mind working.
 I convinced my parents to leave me behind.

 Sixteen and feeling like an adult.

 Little did I know that my junior year would completely alter my routine of being a full-time rebel.
-It is so vivid in my mind that it is like it was yesterday.
+It is so vivid in my mind... it is like it was yesterday.

 See, I was somehow put in this group that focused on helping minorities get or stay on track.
-The counselors would regularly joke with me about me getting in some trouble that they heard about or just playful conversation.
+The counselors would regularly joke with me about getting in trouble in playful conversation.